nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 ## Conclusion

-Static websites may be simpler, but they are not immune to modern supply chain threats.
+While static websites are simpler, they aren't immune to modern supply chain threats.
 The Polyfill.io incident highlights the risks posed by third-party libraries and services.
 To mitigate these threats, implementing a defense-in-depth strategy with CSP, SRI, and automated security processes is crucial.